abdellahakhayad/abdellahakhayad1/README.md

 - 👀 I’m interested in coding, soccer
 - 🌱 I’m currently learning Blazor
 - 📫 How to reach me (abdellah.akhayad@gmail.com)
-- My biggest project that I made together with Benjamin link: https://github.com/HOGENT-PRG/Projectwerk-Fleetmanagement
+- My biggest projects that I did:
+  I made together with Benjamin link: https://github.com/HOGENT-PRG/Projectwerk-Fleetmanagement, For my internship an Portal for smart city's (Sirus nv)
+-

 <!---
 abdellahakhayad1/abdellahakhayad1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.